Technology

 Active community, smaller ecosystem

 Flask embraces minimalism and flexibility.
-Developers can choose components and decide how to structure their application.
+Developers can choose components and decide how to structure their applications.
 In contrast, Django follows the “batteries-included” philosophy, offering a full-stack framework with predefined components and structures.

 For example, Flask lets you pick your preferred database library, while Django uses its ORM by default.
 This makes Flask more adaptable but also demands more decision-making from developers.